ccolas/ccolas.github.io/_projects/2022-04-05-colorworld.md

 What if every place on Earth had its own unique color signature?
 This project explores the conceptual and visual intersection between geographic space and color theory, creating a chromatic atlas where locations are translated into their corresponding colors.

-Just as every place has its distinct character --- shaped by climate, culture, terrain, and countless other factors --- this system assigns each location a unique color identity based purely on its position in the world.
+Just as every place has its distinct character --- shaped by climate, culture, terrain, and countless other factors --- this system assigns each location a unique color identity based on its position in the world.

 ### The Science of Color Perception

-Color representation systems are numerous, each with different properties and purposes.
+There is multiple color representation systems, each with different properties and purposes.
 The familiar RGB (Red-Green-Blue) color space was designed for digital displays: [0,0,0] represents black, [1,1,1] is white, and [1,0,0] is pure red.
 Printers use the CMYK (Cyan-Magenta-Yellow-Black) system, mixing inks to produce colors on physical media.

 However, neither of these systems accurately reflects how humans actually perceive color.
 Our visual system doesn't experience color differences in a linear fashion --- equal numerical changes in RGB values don't necessarily result in equally perceptible color changes.